BOSTON -- General manager Ben Cherington and the Boston Red Sox threw a major curveball at the baseball world Thursday.

 STREAK: Lost three

 --C Ryan Lavarnway (left hamate wrist fracture) went on the 15-day disabled list May 30, and he was transferred to the 60-day DL on June 5.
 He underwent surgery June 3.
-He began a rehab assignment in the rookie-level Gulf Coast League on July 18, then moved his rehab to Double-A Portland on July 21.
+He began a rehab assignment in the rookie-level Gulf Coast League on July 18.
+He moved his rehab to Double-A Portland on July 21, then to Triple-A Pawtucket on July 25.

 RHP Rubby De La Rosa